Cristóbal Colón de Carvajal, 17th Duke of Veragua: Admiral of the Ocean Sea

 He was promoted to the rank of frigate captain in 1975, and by Decree Law on 17 December 1977, he was given command of the Fletcher-class destroyer Almirante Valdés (D-23) (former USS Converse (DD-509), one of the destroyers granted by the US) which he held until 18 June 1979.
 During his time as frigate captain, he was awarded the Silver Medal of the Salvation Society of the Shipwrecked, for having rescued the seventeen members of the fishing crew of Onubenses, which sunk.

 When he was promoted in 1980 to ship captain, he was given the command of the training ship of the Spanish Navy, the barquentine Juan Sebastian Elcano.
-As ship captain, he departed on 8 January 1981 from Cadiz with course to Santa Cruz de Tenerife, Rio de Janeiro, Montevideo, Buenos Aires, Punta Arenas, Valparaíso, Callao, Balboa, crossed the Panama Canal and cruised to Pensacola, New York, Saint-Malo, Melilla, Livorno and arrived to the Bay of Cádiz 3 August of the same year.
+As ship captain, he departed on 8 January 1981 from Cádiz with course to Santa Cruz de Tenerife, Rio de Janeiro, Montevideo, Buenos Aires, Punta Arenas, Valparaíso, Callao, Balboa, crossed the Panama Canal and cruised to Pensacola, New York, Saint-Malo, Melilla, Livorno and arrived to the Bay of Cádiz 3 August of the same year.

 He was promoted to the rank of rear admiral in 1983, and continued with his duties within the Ministry of Defence and especially in the Institute of Naval History and Culture.
 In 1984 he was promoted to vice admiral, and went on to hold office in the Navy Staff.